kyoshino/kyoshino/README.md

 ## Now available for hire!

-If you’re launching a startup or running a small business, this kind of one-stop talent (full-stack web developer + UX/UI designer + marketer + more) is sure to be helpful.
+I’m a freelancer with clients in Canada, USA, Australia, Japan and Germany.
+If you’re launching a startup or running a small business, this kind of one-stop top talent (full-stack web developer + UX/UI designer + marketer + more) is sure to be helpful.
 Feel free to reach out to me via [email](mailto:kohei@britegrid.io) or [LinkedIn](https://www.linkedin.com/in/koheiyoshino/) today! 👋